Skip to content

 What documents are required to work in Slovenia?+

-Standard requirements are: valid passport (minimum 6 months remaining validity beyond your contract end), recent passport photos (4 copies), academic/trade-test certificates, CV, and GAMCA-approved medical fitness certificate.
+Standard requirements are: valid passport (minimum 6 months remaining beyond your contract end), recent passport photos (4 copies), academic or trade-test certificates, CV, and GAMCA-approved medical fitness certificate.
 We provide a country-specific checklist when you are shortlisted.

 How long is the flight from Kathmandu to Slovenia?+

-The flight from Tribhuvan International Airport, Kathmandu to Slovenia is approximately 10 hours.
-Typically connects via Doha, Dubai or Delhi — total travel time including transit is 12–18 hours.
+The flight from Tribhuvan International Airport to Slovenia is approximately 10 hours.
+Routes typically connect via Doha, Dubai or Delhi — total travel including transit is 12–18 hours.

 Can I change my employer in Slovenia after arriving?+

-EU worker-mobility rules generally allow job changes after completing the work permit's initial term.
-Your Single Permit or Employee Card remains valid for the duration and can be transferred to a new employer in many cases — check country-specific rules with our counsellors.
+EU worker-mobility rules generally allow job changes after completing the initial work-permit term.
+Your Single Permit or Employee Card remains valid for its duration and can typically be transferred to a new employer — check country-specific rules with our counsellors.

 How do I send money home from Slovenia?+